steveloughran/kerberos_and_hadoop/sections/checklists.md

 [ ] RPC server handed `PolicyProvider` subclass during setup.

+[ ] Service verifies that caller has authorization for the action before executing it.

+[ ] Service records authorization failures to audit log.

+[ ] Service records successful action to audit log.

 [ ] Uses `doAs()` to perform operations as the user making the RPC call.

 ## YARN Client/launcher